-Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of college with Sylvan’s study skills program in Connecticut.
-Our program, which is tailored for kids and teens in grades 4-12, focuses on the kind of life management, critical thinking and problem solving skills needed to manage schoolwork and organize busy schedules more effectively.
-You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
+As school workloads grow and the challenges of college get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in Connecticut.
+Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
+You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
 So don't delay: contact your local Sylvan in Connecticut now to make sure your child is equipped for success.

-Strong foundations are vital for long-term success.
-So our study skills program in Connecticut is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
+A solid foundation leads to success.
+With our study skills program in Connecticut, students can develop important skills and strategies that are relevant in the classroom immediately, and can also be applied in college and career settings later on.
 At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
-Learn how we can help your child push his or her skillset (and confidence!) to the next level.
+Help your child take on any challenge with confidence: find out how we can enhance his or her skillset.

-- How to better manage time and workloads.
+- How to manage time and workloads more efficiently.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for setting short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.